hashicorp/terraform/website/source/docs/providers/circonus/r/check.html.markdown

 * `postgresql` - (Optional) A PostgreSQL check.
 See below for details on how to configure the `postgresql` check.

-* `stream` - (Required) A list of one or more `stream` configurations.
-See below for a list of supported `stream` attrbutes.
-A collection of known metrics are aggregated into a metric stream.
+* `metric` - (Required) A list of one or more `metric` configurations.
+All metrics obtained from this check instance will be available as individual metric streams.
+See below for a list of supported `metric` attrbutes.

 * `tags` - (Optional) A list of tags assigned to this check.